BigSSL: Exploring the Frontier of Large-Scale Semi-Supervised Learning for Automatic Speech Recognition: ASR Tasks

 \textbf{Overview:} We have compiled key experimental results for SpeechStew in Table \ref{t:speechstew}.
 As a baseline, we have listed SoTA word error rates for each task inside SpeechStew, and recorded the performance of the ConformerXXL RNN-T network pre-trained with Libri-Light data trained on SpeechStew \cite{speechstew}.

 \textbf{Libri-Light vs. YT-U: } We report the performance of the ConformerXXL-RNNT-P model trained on SpeechStew in the third row of Table \ref{t:speechstew}.
 As in \cite{speechstew}, the model is trained on the mixed SpeechStew data, without any data balancing or batch-wise mixing.
-By comparing the second and third rows, we see that pre-training on YT-U has significantly more benefits over pre-training with Libri-Light, as we find the gains achieved over AMI, Common Voice, Switchboard/Fisher to be significant, while performance lags on the LibriSpeech and TED-LIUM domains are comparatively small.
+By comparing the second and third rows, we see that pre-training on YT-U is able to benefit a wider variety of domains compared to LibriSpeech.
 This result is not surprising, since YT-U is a much bigger (1 million vs. 60k hours), diverse (see Section \ref{ss:ytdata}) dataset.

 \textbf{Downstream Noisy Student Training: } We experiment with downstream noisy student training, where we apply one NST loop with the ConformerXXL-RNNT-P model trained on SpeechStew.
 To do so, we pseudo-label the YT-T dataset with the SpeechStew-trained Conformer model, and filter 50\% of the data using confidence-per-word of the generated transcripts.
 We then mix SpeechStew data with the pseudo-labeled data without any balancing.
 The result is recorded in the fourth row of Table \ref{t:speechstew}, where we see significant improvement in the AMI-IHM, Callhome and TED-LIUM test sets, with small performance degradation on other test sets.
 We find filtering to be a crucial part of NST.
 Comparing the performance of models trained on pseudo-labeled datasets constructed with and without filtering (fourth vs. fifth row of Table \ref{t:speechstew}), we find that without filtering, training with the pseudo-labeled data lead to severe degradation of performance across the board, save for a surprising performance improvement on TED-LIUM.